-Research Your Facts
+Research Your Facts With Google Analytics

-Optimize for SEO
+Optimize For SEO

-Basically, Google wants content creators to do everything in their power to create the best search results for the keywords they are targeting.
+Google wants content creators to do everything in their power to create the best search results for the keywords they are targeting.

 How to Improve Google Rankings

-While off-page factors like backlinks increase a website’s trust, on-page optimization helps a web page earn more relevant traffic.
+While off-page factors like backlinks increase a website’s trust, on-page factors help a web page earn more relevant traffic.

 With deliberate care and tools, content creators like you can craft every piece of content to earn more relevant traffic.

 Remember, it takes time and dedication to make sure your content ranks on Google.
 By targeting specific keywords, researching facts, and optimizing your SEO, your site will be in the top ten search engine results in no time.

 Yes, technical SEO helps page ranking.
 With it, search engine bots, or “spiders,” are able to crawl through your page and rank it accurately.

 Guest posts improve ranking through the relevant links they give to you.
 With enough links, your website will be seen as an authority on the theme or topic of your site.
 If you’re seen as an authority on a subject, then you rank higher.